nejtiv/nejtiv/README.md

-Hi there 👋
+Hi there! 👋
 My name is: Mikołaj

-Im studying in Uniwersity of Lodz, Faculity of Management 📈 📋
+I'm studying in Uniwersity of Lodz, Facility of Management 📈 📋

 Buisness Process Automation 💸 / Robotic Process Automation 🤖